 One of the best and oldest ways of being in the know is to pick up a good book.
 But are books eco-friendly?
 Or do we need to make sure to reach for sustainable books?

-Other notable evolutions include the invention of the printing press, the modern glue-bound books (instead of being sewn), print-on-demand (which was seen as more eco-friendly), the e-book (which was actually invented back in 1971 CE) and the audio-book.
+Other notable evolutions include the invention of the printing press, the modern glue-bound books (instead of being sewn), print-on-demand (which was seen as more eco-friendly), and the e-book (which was actually invented back in 1971 CE), and the audio-book.